What do I need to know before I travel?

 Flu virus enters the body through the eyes, nose or mouth.

-• When an infected person coughs or sneezes they release millions of tiny droplets containing flu virus that can reach the eyes, nose or mouth of people standing near them.
+• When an infected person coughs or sneezes, they release millions of tiny droplets containing flu virus that can reach the eyes, nose or mouth of people standing near them.

-• Flu is also caught by touching surfaces that infected droplets have landed on: when you touch these surfaces you can transfer the virus to your eyes, nose or mouth and become infected.
+• Flu is also caught by touching surfaces that infected droplets have landed on.
+When you touch these surfaces you can transfer the virus to your eyes, nose or mouth and become infected.

-Crowded conditions and poor hand and respiratory hygiene increase the risk of catching the virus.
+Attending crowded places and poor hand and respiratory hygiene increase the risk of catching the virus.

 Epidemiology